Frequently Asked Questions

 As long as your dog passes the initial temperament test, we will do everything we can to match them to a playgroup that fits their personality and play style.
 If your dog has a play style that limits their interaction with others on a given day, (for example, on a day when daycare attendance is light) we will provide individual play and exercise for him or her with a caregiver.

-Dogs begin their interactions with one another largely by scent, in addition to other social cues from the play group and the environment.
+For DAYCARE: Dogs begin their interactions with one another largely by scent, in addition to other social cues from the play group and the environment.
+This can be challenging in group play situations.
 Intact male dogs and unspayed females add additional mating and dominance dynamics to the mix and those dynamics can result in aggression, competition and other behaviors that can cause serious harm to dogs at our facility.
-Under no circumstances is a female dog in heat allowed to board at Dogville.
-Rare exceptions can be made for intact male or female senior dogs (for dog boarding only), but these must be approved in advance by Dr. McNac.
+That said, if an intact male does not exhibit excessive dominance behavior at play and passes their temperament test, we are willing to work with them as long as they remain so.
+Intact females are only allowed to attend daycare on a case by case basis.

 Our policy is and always will be to do what is best for each dog that comes through our doors.
 Unfortunately, not every dog will be comfortable or happy at Dogville.
 Overly aggressive dogs, for example, put both canine guests and Dogville staff at risk for injury.
 That is why each dog that comes to Dogville must undergo a temperament test before we accept them into daycare or boarding.
 Excessively fearful dogs will also be unhappy at Dogville.
 Just like kids, new dogs may be somewhat apprehensive at Dogville until they are familiar with the other dogs and our routine.
 That should lessen with time and experience.
 That said, there are some dogs that are so fearful, being in the presence of other dogs and humans will be traumatic for them.
 These dogs will react to every experience with fear and they will have the potential to cause harm to themselves or others.
 With both kinds of dogs (overly aggressive and overly fearful), we will always choose what is best for the dog and offer other resources to owners.